 The General Medical Council have produced clear guidance for GPs who are supporting trans/non-binary patients in primary care, including advice on how to make your practice more inclusive, as well as your responsibility to take over the prescribing and monitoring of hormone therapy once a person is discharged from an NHS Gender Dysphoria Clinic.
 See the GMC’s guidance on Trans Health.

-Gender Dysphoria Clinics and the gender affirming services and procedures that are accessible via their clinical pathways (e.g. speech therapy, some surgeries) are centrally funded by NHS England’s Gender Dysphoria Clinical Programme (which falls under Specialised Commissioning).
+Gender Dysphoria Clinics and the gender-affirming services and procedures that are accessible via their clinical pathways (e.g. speech therapy, some surgeries) are centrally funded by NHS England’s Gender Dysphoria Clinical Programme (which falls under Specialised Commissioning).

-The funding of the majority of gender affirming care via the NHS is not the responsibility of local CCGs (including assessment, diagnosis, gender affirming surgeries, specialised talking therapies).
+The funding of the majority of gender-affirming care via the NHS is not the responsibility of local CCGs (including assessment, diagnosis, gender-affirming surgeries, specialised talking therapies).
 However, when a person is discharged back to primary care after completing their pathway at a Gender Dysphoria Clinic, prescribing and monitoring of hormone therapy (and its funding) becomes the responsibility of primary care.

 It is our responsibility to discuss fertility and reproductive health as part of the TransPlus pathway, particularly if people are interested in hormone treatments or surgical procedures that will impact their fertility.
 However, we do not provide fertility preservation, gamete storage or fertility treatments at TransPlus.

 Funding decisions about storage and fertility treatments are made locally by CCGs (some will fund these procedures whilst others do not).
-For more information about fertility preservation and treatment for trans/binary people, see the information for patients provided by the Human Fertilisation & Embryology Authority.
+For more information about fertility preservation and treatment for trans/non-binary people, see the information for patients provided by the Human Fertilisation & Embryology Authority.

-Waiting times for existing NHS Gender Dysphoria services can be in excess of two years, from referral to first appointment.
+Waiting times for existing NHS Gender Dysphoria services can be in excess of two years, from referral to the first appointment.
 In that time, nearly 25% of those waiting may decide to access unprescribed hormone therapy from various sources.
-There are a number of ways in which GPs can minimise the harms posed by long waiting times and self-medication, as advised by the GMC and the Royal College of Psychiatrists:
+There are a number of ways in which GPs can minimise the harm posed by long waiting times and self-medication, as advised by the GMC and the Royal College of Psychiatrists: